kellybot/db_explore/README.md

 small mysql explorer (not secure, for use on localhost only)

-HI!
-I MADE THIS PROGRAM VERY QUICKLY OUT OF
-THE NECESSITY TO EXAMINE CHANGES IN SEVERAL INTERACTING MYSQL TABLES.

-BECAUSE I MADE IT HASTILY,
-IT IS VERY BUGGY, AND SENSITIVE DATA IS NOT HANDLED
-IN A SECURE FASHION.

-!!!DO NOT USE ON THE OPEN INTERNET (I ONLY USE IT ON XAMPP)!!!
+!!!DO NOT USE ON THE OPEN INTERNET!!!

-That said, I found it useful for examining and making small changes in databases.
+I made it for examining and making small changes in databases, because my installation of phpMyAdmin wasn't working properly.
 Use at your own risk.

 KNOWN ISSUES: